 A generation ready to change everything

 If there is one thing that Gen Z is sure about, it's that the best place to learn and develop is no longer the traditional university.
 For them, learning means going a step beyond reading textbooks or notes and taking exams.
 Learning is experiential because it is an experience that helps you understand how the world works and makes you acquire the skills that will later be useful to solve the problems you will encounter in the future.
-It is a way of understanding education that is very similar to what we offer at The Global American University, Schiller.
+It is a way of understanding education that is very similar to what we offer at Schiller International University, Schiller.

 This is revealed in the "Question The Quo" study, conducted at the height of the pandemic by the Educational Credit Management Corporation (ECMC) and VICE MEDIA, which reveals the new desires of young people in terms of educational expectations.